bradfrost/atomic-design/chapter-5.md

 With approval from the highest levels, you're now able to put a plan into action that involves: allocating and/or hiring people to work on the design system, developing a plan to make the design system more comprehensive, establishing a governance strategy, and laying out a product roadmap for the design system.

-Now it's worth pointing out that things might not shake out the way you hoped.
+Now it's worth pointing out that (as with many things in life) things may not shake out the way you hoped.
 Despite demonstrating real value and presenting a concrete plan of action, higher ups still might shoot your initiative down. **Don't be discouraged**.
 You may have lost the battle, but you certainly haven't lost the war.
 Your team should continue to grow and extend the design system (in whatever capacity you can) until its value becomes undeniable.
 As more people benefit from the system, you'll have a groundswell of support to help push the endeavor through.

 ### Establishing a design system team
 With the design system initiative approved, it's now time to put the right people and processes in place to ensure the system flourishes for your organization.